 Returning to the idea that Muhammad may have been hallucinating, in the following hadith he asks God why a woman in Hell is being lacerated by a cat.

 Narrated Asma bint Abi Bakr:

 The Prophet once offered the eclipse prayer.
 He stood for a long time and then did a prolonged bowing.
 He stood up straight again and kept on standing for a long time, then bowed a long bowing and then stood up straight and then prostrated a prolonged prostration and then lifted his head and prostrated a prolonged prostration.
 And then he stood up for a long time and then did a prolonged bowing and then stood up straight again and kept on standing for a long time.
 Then he bowed a long bowing and then stood up straight and then prostrated a prolonged prostration and then lifted his head and went for a prolonged prostration.

-In the absence of eclipses, God's Messenger was often distracted at the most opportune or inopportune times depending on your point of view, such as during question and answer sessions about Islam.
+In the absence of eclipses, Muhammad was often distracted at the most opportune—or inopportune—times by visions of Heaven and Hell, such as during the following question and answer session:

 Narrated Anas bin Malik: